-Repairs, Inspections & Safety Checks In Your Home
+Repairs, Inspections & Safety Checks Inside Your Home

 Government guidance recommends that:

-If you have an emergency, urgent repair, please contact us as soon as possible.
+If you have an emergency and/or urgent repair, please contact us as soon as possible.

 For non-urgent issues, we will work with you and take a practical and common-sense approach to visiting your home, while complying with coronavirus restrictions.

 Before a visit to your home we will:

 - Check if any members of your household are:

 - In a clinically extremely vulnerable category and shielding.